Ryn Desert

 Besshoky Caves

-Besshoky (aka Bish-choho) is a salt dome, measuring 10 x 3.5 km, and is located 30 km east of the Russian border in a remote corner of the western Ryn.
-It rises up to 30 metres in height and has several caves in sections of its gypsum caprock.
+Besshoky (aka Bish-choho) is a salt dome, measuring 3.5km x 10km, located 30km east of the Russian border in a remote corner of the western Ryn.
+It rises to 30m in height and has several caves in sections of its gypsum caprock.

-Speleologists from Astrakhan, Russia, were the first to explore the area in 1987.
+Speleologists from Astrakhan were the first to explore the area in 1987.
 A decade later, the Russian Geographical Society undertook four comprehensive research expeditions to the area and discovered Besshoky’s largest caves to date: Kenenbay, Mechta, and Kurmangazy.
-Of the three, only Kenenbay was previously known –to local herders– and the other two were new finds.
-Mechta is the largest, measuring 30 x 15 x 5m, and all feature beautiful gypsum stalactite formations.
+Of the three, only Kenenbay was previously known – to local herders – and the other two were new finds.
+Mechta is the largest, measuring 5m x 15m x 30m, and all feature beautiful gypsum stalactite formations.
+A monument to Kazakh musician Kurmangazy Sagyrbayuly (d.
+1890s) stands 1km south-west of Kenenbay.

 Bokey Orda District

-• Zhangir Khan’s mausoleum, 3 km northwest of Khan Ordasy.
+• Zhangir-Kerey Khan’s mausoleum, 3km north-west of Khan Ordasy.

 • Bokey Orda Historical and Museum Complex at southern end of the village.

-• Salty Mud Lake (aka Khaki Lake).
-It’s 8 km southwest of Khan Ordasy, over 60km long and 10 km wide.
+• Salty Mud Lake (aka Khaki Lake), which is 8km south-west of Khan Ordasy and over 60km long and 10km wide.

-• The Seven Sisters and Zhaskuskum Sands, which begin on the east side of Khan Ordasy and have dense pine forests growing in the dunes.
-The sands and forests extend for over 40 km along the east side of Khaki Lake.
-The other sand dunes (from NW to SE) are called: Kandagash, Meshtikum, Aimeken, Kyzyl, Kartokay, Gulek and Karagali.
-Along with Khaki Lake, this area is a haven for birds, such as oriole, goldfinch, hoopoe, and belladonna.
+• The Seven Sisters and Zhaskuskum Sands, on the east side of Khan Ordasy, feature dense pine forests growing in their dunes and extend for over 40km along the east side of Khaki Lake.
+The other sand dunes (from north-west to south-east) are called Kandagash, Meshtikum, Aimeken, Kyzyl, Kartokay, Gulek and Karagali.
+These areas, together with Khaki Lake, provide a vital sanctuary for birds such as the oriole, goldfinch, hoopoe, and belladonna.

-For a closer look at Khan Ordasy’s offerings –including the district’s administrative capital, Saykhin– watch Pearl of the Great Steppe’s documentary, as well as Kazakh filmmaker Alimbek Ulan’s Khan Ordasy village travel video.
+For a closer look at Khan Ordasy’s offerings – including the district’s administrative capital, Saykhin – watch Pearl of the Great Steppe’s documentary, as well as Kazakh filmmaker Alimbek Ulan’s Khan Ordasy village travelogue.

 Satellite overview of northern Ryn Desert near Khan Ordasy Village